theduckingtraveller/theduckingtraveller.github.io/_posts/2019-12-12-Bryce-Antelope.md

 ![image1]({{site.baseurl}}/assets/img/bryce/13.jpg){:height="400px" width="840px"}

 For the lower canyon, there is a steep drop and people with a phobia of heights are recommended to steer clear of this hike.
 Bookings for the guided-tour sell out really fast so I highly recommend buying your tickets in advance.
 It usually costs around $40USD per person.
-We booked Ken's Tour and our guide was very knowledgeable and friendly.The hikes are 1mile round trip and usually takes about 1 hour to complete.
+We booked Ken's Tour and our guide was very knowledgeable and friendly.
+The hikes are 1mile round trip and usually takes about 1 hour to complete.

 ![image1]({{site.baseurl}}/assets/img/bryce/14.jpg){:height="400px" width="840px"}